vishal-1codes/factsbook/README.md

 collections.*

 #Frontend Technologies -
-HTML
+HTML,
-CSS
+CSS,
-React
+React,
 Javascript

 #Backend Technologies -
-Python
+Python,
 Flask APIs

 #Database and Tools -
-MongoDB
+MongoDB,
-MongoDB Compass
+MongoDB Compass,
 Postman

 #IDE and Code -
-Visual Studio Code
+Visual Studio Code,
 Git, Github

 *In this website first page can be landing page , landing page have logo of website and one heading with 5 different categories of facts,